Chibiverse

 Chibiverse is an American animated television series developed by Gino Guzzardo, produced by Disney Television Animation and premiered on Disney Channel on July 30, 2022.
-The series is based on the studio's Chibi Tiny Tales short series.
+The series is based on the studio's Chibi Tiny Tales short series and features and stars chibi versions of various Disney Channel stars and cartoon characters.

 Premise

-The series centers on the adventures of "chibi" versions of Disney characters as they live in their own universe.
+The series centers on the adventures of "chibi" versions of Disney Channel characters as they live in their own universe.
 The episodes feature several Chibi Tiny Tales shorts, hosted by specific characters who, unlike the shorts, actually speak.
 As the hosts introduce themselves and announce the next short, a plot is intertwined throughout these snippets until the episode's conclusion.